CromwellCMS/Cromwell/website/docs/development/theme-development.md

 npm i my-theme-name -S
 ```

 You don't have to restart CMS, your Theme will be found and displayed in the Admin panel.
+Now you need to set it active.